 Frequently Asked Questions

-In a sentence, “the HCDA program is like an MBA, but uniquely focused on the global healthcare, payer, and pharmaceutical industries.”
+In a sentence, “the HCDA program is like an MBA, but uniquely focused on the biopharmaceutical, medical technology, health system and health insurance industries.”

 Will I be required to take prerequisites or follow a rigid schedule?